 Meghan informed me that if you climb to the top of the staircase, the Madame might push you off.
 I did climb up the staircase to capture this image!
 Luckily I was able to use my sheer charm and dashing good looks to convince Madame Sherri I was worthy of using her staircase, and because frankly, I would have fought her like a ghostbuster with a proton pack using all the batteries to create a makeshift particle accelerator to send her packing.
 (Well, I guess my inner nerd self needed a healthy outlet.)

 The foliage surrounding the castle ruins was vibrant with color and able to make Meghan's blue eyes pop with the orange hues that encompassed the borders of this portrait.
-Having her Mother and Aunt to assist and fix her hair and accessories was an added bonus.
+Having her mother and Aunt assist and fix her hair and accessories was an added bonus.
 Having those you trust there when you're getting your senior portraits taken can really be a calming force.

 *Bokeh is the visual quality of the out-of-focus areas of a photographic image.